MoonPoet/xaprb-src/content/blog/2008/06/02/maatkit-version-1972-released.md

 2008-06-02: version 0.9.1

    * Command-line parsing was removing an expected DSN (bug #1960142).
-   * The slave was not stopped before CHANGE MASTER TO (bug #1960142).
+   * The replica was not stopped before CHANGE MASTER TO (bug #1960142).
    * DSNs without a port caused a crash (bug #1960142).
    * Converted to use POD for command-line options.